News Introduction How to Play Set Info Cardlist Sleeve Creator Organized Play Points Exchange Where to Buy Links

 11. If you don't like a ruling that your advisor makes, you can appeal to the Head Judge, available via Skype or phone.
 This is only if you feel they are in error - if you screw up, and you actually screwed up, the Head Judge is not going to overturn what the advisor said.
 If the Advisor does not allow you to escalate, or you think the Advisor is doing something sketchy, contact us immediately via email or Twitter.

-Tournament Checklist and Procedure: PRE-TOURNAMENT:
+Tournament Checklist and Procedure:

 __ Did you preregister?